You’re worried. You see or hear something that makes you wonder if your daughter, or your brother, or your friend could have an eating disorder.

 Anxiety, obsessive-compulsive disorder and perfectionism can play a role in the development of anorexia, especially in younger ages.
 Being involved in activities that focus on body shape or weight or thinness could play a role, too.
 And societal pressure to look a certain way helps foster eating disorders in later adolescence.

 Dr. Myers’ patients can be as young as 10, tending to struggle with restrictive eating.
-Dr. Nyayapati sees many adolescent and adult patients, with some as young as 10 as well.

 What are signs and symptoms of an eating disorder?